MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

 .. cmdoption:: -j NUMBER
                --num_jobs NUMBER

    Number of jobs to use; defaults to 3, set higher if you have more processors available and would like to align faster

 .. cmdoption:: -v
                --verbose

    The aligner will print out more debugging information if present

 .. cmdoption:: -c
                --clean

    Temporary files in ``~/Documents/MFA`` and the output directory will be removed prior to aligning.
 This is good to use when aligning a new dataset, but it shares a name with a previously aligned dataset.

 .. cmdoption:: -h
                --help

    Display help message for the executable

 .. cmdoption:: -i
                --ignore_exceptions

   Ignore exceptions in loading the corpus.
 An error will be thrown if two files share the same name, adding this flag will ensure utterance names will be unique by appending numbers to the ends of the file names.

+.. cmdoption:: -q
+               --quiet

+   Flag to ignore stop checks like having OOV items

 Align using pretrained models
 -----------------------------